Family Guide for Return to School

 - Wearing a mask to cover your mouth and nose when around others

 - Monitoring health daily

-As additional grade levels return to school, we will employ concurrent instruction for in-person students, a model in which instruction is accessible by students in school and at home at the same time.
+As students return to school, we will employ concurrent instruction for in-person students, a model in which instruction is accessible by students in school and at home at the same time.
 Students who choose to return to in-person learning receive two days of teacher-led instruction in the school building and two days of teacher-led instruction at home.
 Students who will remain as full-time virtual students will access teacher-led instruction by logging into synchronous (teacher-led) instruction Tuesday through Friday from home.

 Concurrent instruction maximizes teacher-led instruction (two days in person, two days virtual) by allowing in-person students to connect with their teacher via FCPS online platforms during at-home days.

-Elementary school concurrent schedule (above): Two days of instruction in the school and two days of virtual instruction at home – both led by the teacher.
+Elementary school concurrent schedule (as shown above): Two days of instruction in the school and two days of virtual instruction at home – both led by the teacher.

-Middle and High school concurrent schedule (above): Two days of instruction in the school and two days of virtual instruction at home – both led by the teacher.
+Middle and High school concurrent schedule (as shown above): Two days of instruction in the school and two days of virtual instruction at home – both led by the teacher.

 Students who prefer to continue full-time virtual learning will receive four days of teacher-led instruction while learning from home.